imAIgene-Dream3D/BEHAV3D/README.md

 To use **Cellpose** for 3D segmentation with pretrained models using the `run_behav3d.ipynb` notebook:

 ### Pretrained Models
-You can find and download pretrained T cell and Organoid Cellpose models in [Zenodo](https://zenodo.org/records/18872978).
+You can find and download pretrained T cell and Organoid Cellpose models in [Zenodo](https://zenodo.org/records/18872978) or in the `behav3d/preprocessing/segmentation/models` folder.

 ### Prerequisites